JJF1962/-School_District_Analysis.-/README.md

  * Scores by School Spending
-if we review the data in the figure below, we can conclude that is not related the amount spended compared with the score grades, the data of the schools that spent less on their students present highest overall passing percentage (90%) than the other ones. therefore, we can conclude that is not correlation between the amount expend and the students performance.
+if we reviewed the data in the figure below, we can conclude that is not related the amount spended compared with the score grades, the data of the schools that spent less on their students present highest overall passing percentage (90%) than the other ones. therefore, we can conclude that is not correlation between the amount expend and the students performance.

 ![this is an images](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20Score%20by%20school%20spending%201a.PNG)